 When did pink start to be seen as a feminine colour versus blue, preferably light blue in contrast?
 In modern times, pink is often used as a colour to advertise towards girls.
-If it’s bubblegum pink, flesh-coloured pink or pink ooze, the context of use matters.
-The Same thing can be said about sky blue, navy blue or cornflower blue, context matters.
-So, when did this happen?
+If it’s bubblegum pink, candy pink or pink flower, the context of use matters.
+The same thing can be said about sky blue, navy blue or cornflower blue, context matters.
+When did this happen?

 Before people thought about using these two colours for gender differentiation, these colours had different meanings in art and society.
 Red is a vivid colour that is associated with passion, war, blood and sex.
 It’s a colour that has a personality that radiates strength.
 Pink was just seen as the lighter version of red that men used to convey strength and masculinity.

 Darker and more vivid colours were reserved for adults because of the strength and visual emotion those colours create.
-This was a theme that was continued into the ages when the use of light colours was reserved for children.
+While lighter colours for example light blue or light red were reserved for children.
 But white was the colour mostly worn by most children just like how small toddler aged children wore dresses.

-In advertising, around the French Revolution, the use of light blues and other bright colours were used for feminine products like makeup and combs when dark earthen colours were used for masculine products.
+In advertising, around the 1700s, the use of light blues and other bright colours were used for feminine products like makeup and combs when dark earthen colours including pink tones were used for masculine products.
 The two colours have a personality of their own with the vividness, saturation and brightness.
-Light blue was seen to be adverted for girl products more because light blue was seen as a soft delicate colour comparatively to the colour pink.
+Light blue was seen to be advertised for girl products more because light blue was seen as a soft delicate colour comparatively to the colour pink.